BTG's Esteves, Agnelli team up on new Brazil miner

 Under his tenure, Vale was faced with strikes and lawsuits by indigenous tribes and communities neighbouring some important company projects.

-Units of BTG Pactual, a blend of common and preferred shares of the company's investment banking and private equity divisions, fell 0.7 percent to 29.89 reais, compared with a 0.3 percent decline in Brazil's benchmark Bovespa index .BVSP.
+BTG Pactual stock - a blend of common and preferred shares of the company's investment banking and private equity divisions - fell 0.6 percent to 29.92 reais, in line with a 0.7 percent decline in Brazil's benchmark Bovespa index .BVSP.

-(Reporting by Guillermo Parra-Bernal; Additional reporting by Jeb Blount and Sabrina Lorenzi in Rio de Janeiro, and Asher Levine, Silvio Cascione, Alberto Alerigi Jr. and Brad Haynes in Sao Paulo; Editing by Jeffrey Benkoe, John Wallace, Andre Grenon and David Gregorio)
+(Reporting by Guillermo Parra-Bernal; Additional reporting by Jeb Blount and Sabrina Lorenzi in Rio de Janeiro, and Asher Levine, Silvio Cascione, Alberto Alerigi Jr. and Brad Haynes in Sao Paulo; Editing by Jeffrey Benkoe, John Wallace and Andre Grenon)